Overcoming The Mental Health and Emotional Impact Of Absent Fatherhood

 Not knowing your father doesn’t guarantee that any of the above will occur, but it does increase the risk.
 That’s why it can be helpful to be aware of the situation and learn how to navigate some mental and emotional challenges you may face.

-Long-term effects of father absence on children
+Long-term consequences of father absence on children

 The Future of Families and Child Well-Being Study is a research project designed to determine the impact being born into a household with an unmarried mother can have on child development.
 The study examined different aspects of life for children.